 Contrary to popular belief, exceeding the quota limit of your hosting provided isn’t that uncommon, especially if your website is rich in content.
 If that is indeed the case, you would want to delete some unused files on the server.

 If the error still persists, you can be sure that the temporary folder of your WordPress site is filled to its maximum capacity.
 WordPress works by uploading your content to a temporary location on the server, and then proceeds to save this content in the Uploads folder.
 But if the temporary folder doesn’t have room itself, then there is no way for that content to reach the Uploads folder and Upload: Failed to Write File to Disk error occurs.

 If this is the case, you will need to contact your hosting provider.
-Or clean up temporary folder if you are on VPS, for instructions how to clean up disk space on VPS see this tutorial.
+If you are on VPS, here are instructions how to clean up disk space on VPS.